 Since ubiquitous computing, data and platforms became a matter of course, digital competence is becoming either.
 From an active citizenship education perspective it is supporting the fundamental aims of participation and co-creation of our society by individual citizens and also to contribute to their freedom and autonomy.
 Under this perspective acquiring digital competence is as important as the ability to involve in social processes and decision-making, the ability to act pro-actively and to show initiative.
 It is as important as other key competences.
-Unlike the digital competencies are often discussed under the focus of technological aspects of media, we should take this bigger perspective.
+Instead of seeing digital competencies, as is often the case, only in terms of technological aspects or as media competencies, it is appropriate to take a broader perspective.

 - 1 Digital competence

 - 2 Transformative Competences

 - 4 New Aspects: Toward a Systemic Democratic Perspective

 - 4.1 Digital rights as extension of offline rights